ujihisa/blogger.clj/README.md

 # blogger

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to publish a blog post to blogger.com.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2013 FIXME
+Copyright (c) 2013 Tatsuhiro Ujihisa.

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under GPLv3 or any later version.